 Personal allowances - amounts

-The following table shows the amounts for personal allowances and if you have any dependent children living with you.
+The following table shows the amounts for personal allowances.

 Premiums - amounts